thacherT1D/4rsam/Misc/Command Line.md

 ![](https://imgur.com/TsyyfL9.png)

-It's common for a user account to belong to a many groups.
+It's common for a user account to belong to many groups.
 The only important groups to mention are `staff` and `admin`.
 In macOS, every user account belongs to the `staff` group, while only administrator accounts belong to the `admin` group.

 **TIP:** If your user account doesn't belong to the `admin` group, it'll be difficult to manage your development machine.